Main Image Credit: Mario Purisic

 Intercultural Roots is curating partnerships with somatic and artistic practitioners based on principles of integrity, equality and respect for mutual benefit.
 By opening our horizontal infrastructure, class / course, performance and video production is more cost-effectively delivered, allowing practitioners to focus on what they do best and co-creating opportunities to benefit the public while also generating employment and income income.

 Practitioner Partnerships benefit artists and somatic practitioners looking for a platform through which to promote and deliver online, in-person or hybrid classes, workshops, performances and other such activities.
-From March 2020 Intercultural Roots worked hard to try and access funding to be able to continue paying practitioners to deliver over 250 sessions, benefiting more than 3,000 participants through its online Get Active Online project.
-Practitioner Partnerships now offer a more sustainable model for mutual benefit that will enable the generation of income, without reliance on funding, through Intecultural Roots' shared platform of online resources and collaboration.
+Intercultural Roots has been offering Practitioner Partnerships since its new website was born in January 2021 as a sustainable and independent model for mutual benefit that will enable artists to generate income, without reliance on funding, through Intercultural Roots' shared platform of online resources and supportive collaboration.
 This provides practitioners with an alternative or complimentary way to promote, deliver and share their work while incentivising quality and success.

 The project provides freelance practitioners and groups with access to Intercultural Roots' shared back-office resources including our new bespoke website as an online platform for: